sign up to the newsletter for a weekly dose of something nutritious

 Spicy Fish Meatballs

 Spicy fish meatballs cooked in a tomato and paprika based sauce with hints of zesty lemon.
-This spicy and hearty dish is a weekly staple in our house and the perfect cozy meal!
+This spicy and hearty dish is a weekly staple in our house!

 Spicy Moroccan Fish Meatballs